 Example 3.2.
 All organisms have a DNA sequence (genome), i.e., a very long vector of nucleotides (A, C, G, T).
-For reasons that nobody knows yet, sometimes organisms mutate.
+Every now and then, organisms mutate.
 That is, when organisms reproduce, some of their nucleotides get changed.
 For example, it is possible that a parent has the sequence

-The location of these mutations are random, but more common in certain regions of the genome (called genes).
-This can be modeled probabilistically.
-For instance, we can say that the mutation may appear uniformly at random in each gene, but some genes are more likely to present a mutation than others.
+The location of these mutations can be modeled probabilistically.
+For instance, it is known that certain mutations are approximately distributed uniformly at random within each gene (delimited region of the genome), and that some well-identified genes are more likely to present mutations than others.

 Mutations are more common in smaller organisms, like bacteria and viruses, that reproduce very rapidly.
-That is why pharmaceuticals, insurance companies, the National Health Service (NHS), the National Security Agency (NSA), and even the Department of Defense (DoD), among many others, are very interested in this problem.
-The reasons are not as apocalyptic as a zombi virus, but close.
+That is why pharmaceuticals, insurance companies, the National Health Service (NHS), the National Security Agency (NSA), and even the Department of Defense (DoD), among many others, are very interested in this phenomenon.
+The reasons are not as apocalyptic as a zombi virus, but close (does this sound familiar/relevant right now in 2020?).
 For example, some bacteria have become immune to most antibiotics.
 Similarly, it is harder to produce vaccines for viruses that mutate quickly.
 In fact these mutations are the reason why we don't have a definitive flu vaccine yet.
+What about Corona virus?